 Texas Women In Computing Summer Camp (TWiC)

-The Texas Women in Computing (TWiC) Summer Camp will introduce students to advanced and interesting computer science concepts.
-During the week students will work on hands-on activities that will bolster their interest in computing and advance their knowledge to a level that will enable them to avoid intimidation when encountering complex computer science concepts in high school or college The main goal of the TWiC Summer Camp is to increase the participation of women in STEM courses, particularly computer science.
+The Texas Women in Computing (TWiC) Summer Camp will introduce middle school students to advanced and interesting computer science concepts.
+During the week students will work on hands-on activities that will bolster their interest in computing and advance their knowledge to a level that utilizes critical thinking when encountering complex computer science concepts in high school or college The main goal of the TWiC Summer Camp is to increase the participation of women in STEM courses, particularly computer science.
 Other goals include:

 - Promote engagement of girls/women in computing from middle school to high school to early college

 - Provide an environment for students to focus on building computational thinking skills.